 My favorite activity in the Hamptons is dinner on the beach at sunset.
 I even rented a trailer for a week once at the Shinnecock East County Park and spent four nights living on the sand with my family.
 People from all over spend a week with their families surfing, cooking dinner in the sand, making s’mores over campfires.
 I surf all summer near this park—the rough ocean and the tides and currents are great equalizers—and I adore the mix of different communities and backgrounds.

-Photography Courtesy Of: HarperCollins; portrait by Eric Striffler
+Photography by: HarperCollins; portrait by Eric Striffler